jrouly/research-questions/README.md

 system dependencies listed above installed.
 If the problem persists, your system may be lacking an assumed dependency.

+### Remaining configurations

+Start by copying the `config.py.template` file to `config.py`.

+    $ cp config/config.py.template config/config.py

+Now that you have your own configurations file, you can set the remaining configs.
+Each directive is documented in the `config.py.template` file itself.

+Note that two more configurations files are required: `secret.py` and `settings.py`: read on for information.

-### User access
+#### User access

 This application is set up to allow user access from LDAP or CAS authentication backends.
 It's also easy to use simple Django model authentication, but there is no way to register users other than manual administrative intervention.

-Start by copying the `config.py.template` file to `config.py`.

-    $ cp config/config.py.template config/config.py

 Set `AUTH_MODE` to either `CAS` or `LDAP`.
 Depending on what you set, fill in the remaining authentication settings.
 CAS provides the simplest login model.

-### Remaining configurations

-Now that you have your own configurations file, you can set the remaining configs.
-Each directive is documented in the `config.py.template` file itself.

 #### Secret file